PAIR-code/deliberate-lab/lit/README.md

 `src/services/firebase_service.ts`

+This initializes the Firebase connection (including firestore, auth).

+#### ExperimenterService

+`src/services/experimenter_service.ts`

-This initializes the Firebase connection (including firestore, auth), loads all experiments (for the Home page), and manages experiment and template creation/deletion.
+This loads all experiments (for the Home page) and manages experiment and template creation/deletion.

 #### AuthService